AdityaPaliwal1/SamarthExpress/README.md

 # Samarth Express - Logistics Platform 🚛

 Welcome to **Samarth Express**, your trusted logistics platform for booking parcels and managing logistics services.
-This platform simplifies logistics operations by providing a user-friendly interface, OAuth login, and advanced features to ensure seamless delivery services.
+This platform simplifies logistics operations by providing a user-friendly interface,  and advanced features to ensure seamless delivery services.

 ---

 ## 🌟 Features

 - **Dynamic Landing Page**: Beautiful, responsive design showcasing logistics services.
-- **OAuth Login**: Google authentication for secure and quick access.
 - **User Profile**: View and manage personal details with a sleek avatar-based UI.
 - **Parcel Booking**: Easy-to-use interface for booking parcels and accessing services.
 - **Session Management**: Secure login and logout functionality with complete session termination.